 What the Immigration Act does

 The Immigration Act 2014 prohibits banks and building societies from opening current accounts for people who are 'disqualified persons'.
-This is unless the bank or building society has carried out a status check that indicates the individual concerned is not a ‘disqualified person’.
+Banks and building societies are expected to carry out a status check of the individual concerned to ensure they are not a ‘disqualified person’.

-The Immigration Act 2014 has been amended by the Immigration Act 2016 and the amendments came into force on 30 October 2017.
-From 1 January 2018 banks and building societies will be required to carry out a quarterly ‘immigration check’ for existing current accounts operated by a disqualified person.
+The Immigration Act 2014 was amended by the Immigration Act 2016 and the amendments came into force on 30 October 2017.
+From 1 January 2018 banks and building societies have been required to carry out a quarterly ‘immigration check’ for existing current accounts operated by a disqualified person.

 If such an account is identified, the bank or building society must notify the Home Office.
 The Home Office will then check if the person is a disqualified person and, in certain circumstances, will notify the bank or building society of their duty to close the account as soon as reasonably practicable.
 The bank or building society is required to inform the Home Office of the resulting action taken through a website operated by the Home Office.